 The UK is the 2nd-largest donor country to global health; it has strong support for multilateral instruments

 The UK is the third-largest donor to the Global Fund and has pledged £1.1 billion (US$1.5 billion) for the 2017-2019 funding period.
 About £90 million (US$122 million) of this pledge is contingent on successful implementation of a ten-point performance agreement that was announced in September 2016.
 Another £200 million (US$270 million) of the 2017 to 2019 contribution is set aside to double private-sector contributions for tackling malaria, with the UK paying £2 for every £1 contributed to the Global Fund by the private sector.

-According to OECD data, US$1.4 billion of the UK’s health ODA in 2016 was allocated as bilateral funding.
+According to OECD data, US$1.4 billion of the UK’s health ODA in 2016 was allocated as bilateral funding (59% of its global health ODA).
 Bilateral investments focused on reproductive health care (22% of bilateral health ODA), basic health care (14%), medical research (11%), basic nutrition (11%), infectious disease control (11%), health policy and administrative management (10%), and malaria control (9%).
 The UK is one of the only donor countries for which medical research is a top sub-sector of health investment.

 The UK is also an international leader on global health research and development (R&D).
 It has established a new fund, ‘The Ross Fund’, with capital of £1 billion, or US$1.4 billion for the financial years 2016 to 2020.
 The fund will be managed jointly by the Department of Health and DFID.
 The Ross Fund is a way to group the UK Government portfolio of investments to support development, testing, and delivery of new health products related to 1) antimicrobial resistance, including malaria and tuberculosis, 2) neglected tropical diseases, and 3) diseases with epidemic potential, such as Ebola.

 The UK’s priority countries for bilateral cooperation on health: